alectrify/starter-node-express-bootstrap/README.md

 3. Edit metadata information for SEO and data accuracy in:
    * `package.json`
    * `README.md`
-   * `dist/manifest.json`
+   * `public/manifest.json`
-   * `dist/robots.txt`
+   * `public/robots.txt`
-   * `dist/sitemap.xml`
+   * `public/sitemap.xml`
    * `views/landing.ejs`
 4. Run `npm install` to install packages.

-## ⚙️Usage/Workflow Details
+## ⚙️ Usage/Workflow Details
 ### Development Process
 1. Ensure that your MongoDB server is running locally for database functionality.
 2. Run `nodemon` in your terminal while testing to automatically refresh your back-end after editing.
-3. Develop front-end by creating HTML pages w/ EJS in the `views` directory and editing styles in `dist/styles/styles.css`.
+3. Develop front-end by creating HTML pages w/ EJS in the `views` directory and editing styles in `public/styles/styles.css`.
 4. Work on back-end by editing `models`, `routes`, and `index.js`.
-5. (optional) Customize Bootstrap CSS in `src/custom.css` and compile it with `npm run sass` to export your bundled CSS to `dist/styles/bootstrap.css`.
+5. (optional) Customize Bootstrap CSS in `src/custom.css` and compile it with `npm run sass` to export your bundled CSS to `public/styles/bootstrap.css`.

 ### Scripts
 Run `npm install` in the root directory to install packages.
 Run `npm run sass` to compile Bootstrap CSS from the `src` folder.
 Run `npm run build` to compile CSS and Javascript from the `src` folder.
-Run `npm run build:css` to compile Bootstrap CSS and postprocess vendor prefixes in `dist/styles/styles.css`.
+Run `npm run build:css` to compile Bootstrap CSS and postprocess vendor prefixes in `public/styles/styles.css`.
 Run `npm run build:js` to compile (w/ webpack) JavaScript libraries from the `src` folder.

 ### Directory Details
-1. The `dist` directory contains front-end and site metadata.
+1. The `public` directory contains front-end and site metadata.
 2. The `models` directory contains MongoDB models.
 3. The `routes` directory contains routes for endpoints and API calls.
-4. The `src` directory contains pre-compiled Bootstrap CSS and JS that is to be bundled into front-end (`dist`) using the scripts mentioned above in the Installation Details.
+4. The `src` directory contains pre-compiled Bootstrap CSS and JS that is to be bundled into front-end (`public`) using the scripts mentioned above in the Installation Details.
 5. The `views` directory contains the EJS pages to be rendered by Express.